Suspect arrested in fatal stabbings in NYC subway system

-NEW YORK (AP) - A 21-year-old Brooklyn man has been arrested in the fatal stabbings of two people on New York City subway trains, police said Sunday.
+NEW YORK (AP) - A 21-year-old Brooklyn man was arrested in the fatal stabbings of two people on New York City subway trains, police said Sunday.

 Rigoberto Lopez was taken into custody Saturday night and was formally arrested Sunday on charges of murder and attempted murder, police said.